oconnor0/BeaconRoad/CoreRules.md

 ## Troll

-* *A mountain brought to life.*
+- *A mountain brought to life.*

-* Senses:
+- Senses:

-    * Darksight.
+    - Darksight.

-* Size:
+- Size:

-    * Large (10' × 10'), averaging between 9' and 12' tall.
+    - Large (10' × 10'), averaging between 9' and 12' tall.

-* Stride:
+- Stride:

-    * 30'.
+    - 30'.

-* Virtue:
+- Virtue:

-    * **Harmony:**
+    - **Harmony.**

-        * "To every thing there is a season, and a time to every purpose under the heaven."
+        - "To every thing there is a season, and a time to every purpose under the heaven."

-* Vice:
+- Vice:

-    * **Gluttony:**
+    - **Gluttony.**

-        * Gratification from lovers, food, drink, drugs, art, theater, etc.
+        - "Whose end is destruction, whose god is their belly, and whose glory is in their shame."

-* Special Abilities
+- Special Abilities

-    * **Not To Be Trifled With.**
+    - **Not To Be Trifled With.**

-        * You can **push yourself** to do one of the following: *perform a feat of physical force that verges on the superhuman-engage a small gang on equal footing in close combat.*
+        - You can **push yourself** to do one of the following: *perform a feat of physical force that verges on the superhuman-engage a small gang on equal footing in close combat.*

-            * *When you push yourself to activate this ability, you still get one of the normal benefits of pushing yourself (advantage, +1 effect, etc.) in addition to the special ability.*
+            - *When you push yourself to activate this ability, you still get one of the normal benefits of pushing yourself (advantage, +1 effect, etc.) in addition to the special ability.*

-            * *If you perform a feat that verges on the superhuman, you might break a metal weapon with your bare hands, tackle a galloping horse, lift a huge weight, etc. If you engage a small gang on equal footing, you don't suffer reduced effect due to scale against a small gang (up to six people)*.
+            - *If you perform a feat that verges on the superhuman, you might break a metal weapon with your bare hands, tackle a galloping horse, lift a huge weight, etc. If you engage a small gang on equal footing, you don't suffer reduced effect due to scale against a small gang (up to six people)*.

-    * **Regeneration.**
+    - **Regeneration.**

-        * You may expend one box of your **special armor** to **recover** from **a wound** or **hit point damage.**
+        - At the beginning of your turn, you may expend one box of your **special armor** to **recover** from **a wound** or **hit point damage.**

-            * *What prevents you from regenerating?
+            - *What prevents you from regenerating?
 What does it look like when you regenerate?
 Is it painful?*

-            * *When you use this ability, tick one special armor box on your character sheet.
+            - *When you use this ability, tick one special armor box on your character sheet.
 Your special armor is restored at the beginning of downtime.*

 # The Crew